No One Wants Apple To Scrape Their Websites for AI Training

 Hello!

-Wired reports that a slew of major websites, including influential news publishers and top social media platforms, are blocking Apple's web crawler from scraping their pages for AI training content.
+Wired reports that, as of 2026, a growing number of major websites—including influential news publishers and leading social media platforms—are blocking Apple’s web crawler from scraping their pages for AI training content.

-On the social media side, Facebook, Instagram, and Tumblr all confirmed that they've blocked Apple from scraping their sites, as did the enduring internet elder Craiglist.
+On the social media side, Facebook, Instagram, and Tumblr have all confirmed they are blocking Apple from scraping their sites, as has the long-standing platform Craigslist.

-An Apple spokesperson confirmed to Wired that blocking Applebot-Extended doesn't ward off the OG Applebot from trawling a website, and instead prevents any scraped data from being used to train Apple's AI models.
+An Apple spokesperson confirmed to Wired that blocking Applebot-Extended does not stop the original Applebot from crawling a site; it simply prevents any collected data from being used to train Apple’s AI models.

 Thank you!